foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 GNU toolchain source tarball already contains all of the necessary sources except for Linux which is a separate product.
 Linux sources are required only for Linux toolchain, they are not required for bare-metal elf32 toolchain.
-Latest stable release from https://kernel.org/ is recommended, only versions >= 3.9 are supported.
+Latest stable release from https://kernel.org/ is recommended, and only versions >= 3.9 are supported.
 Linux sources should be located in the directory named `linux` that is the sibling of this `toolchain` directory.
 For example:

     $ wget https://www.kernel.org/pub/linux/kernel/v4.x/linux-4.3.3.tar.xz
     $ tar xaf linux-4.3.3.tar.xz --transform=s/linux-4.3.3/linux/